-The streamlined procedure is designed to cater for technically simple cases for which the court's evidence gathering procedures is not necessary for a satisfactory determination.
+The streamlined procedure is designed to cater for technically simple cases for which the court's evidence-gathering procedures are not necessary for a satisfactory determination.

 1.10 Are judgments made available to the public?
 If not as a matter of course, can third parties request copies of the judgment?